victorchukwuemeka/blog-v1/README.md

 # benjamincrozat.com

-This is the source code for the new version of my 1000s monthly visitors blog.
+This is the source code for the new version of my 20K monthly visitors blog.
 It's **100% not vibe coded.**

 **You can do whatever you want with the code.**

-Remaining tasks can be seen in the [projects section](https://github.com/users/benjamincrozat/projects).

 <img src="https://github.com/user-attachments/assets/a45b650d-38b7-47c5-885b-7aaf50bcb2f9" />